janessatran/til/Databases/json_data.md

 - **objects**: sets of label-value pairs; enclosed in curly brackets {}
 - **arrays**: lists of values; enclosed in straight brackets []

+Note: A JSON array is a comma-separated, [] enclosed list of JSON values.
+Values can be numbers, quoted strings, true, false, null, objects, or arrays.
+Objects and arrays may be empty.
+Objects must be a set of label-value pairs.

 ### Relational Model vs JSON

 |                 | Relational   | JSON  |